alltrust/Portfolio/projects/4-todo-project.md

 ---
-title: 'The infamous To-do App'
+title: 'Infamous Todo App'
 dateCreated: '2023-05-01'
-image: 'image_dp.jpg'
+image: 'todo-project.PNG'
+subHeading: 'Simple todo application to start a good journey'
-summary: 'What would a web developer's journey be without the handy to do app- without it you wouldn't know what to do... '
+summary: 'What would a joruney be without the handy todo app, without it you wouldnt know what todo'
 author: 'Aldo Garcia'
 isFeatured: true
-stack: ['JavaSript', 'Firebase', 'React', 'Redux']
+stack: ['JavaScript', 'Firebase', 'React', 'Redux']
 ---

-# this is a title

 This is some regular text with a [link]